-Each LOI will be assessed by three members of the multidisciplinary review panel.
-These members will have access to all sections of the LOI and NOI and will assess the proposal according to the following selection criteria:
+Each application will also be assigned to five members of the multidisciplinary review panel.
+Members will have access to the entire application, in addition to the external reviewer reports.
+The members will assess proposals against the following selection criteria:

 - interdisciplinarity (pass/fail)